nice-game-hints/machinarium/city/elevator/chef.md

 You can hop onto the pot for a height boost, and the pole will do the rest.
 Get that air conditioner open!

 # Hmm...
-Just out of reach.
+Open, but its insides are just out of reach.
 You might need to knock that hose loose. ^[You've still got the pole.]

 # What now?
 The hose should do the job, but it's frozen solid.
 Can you fix that?

 ## Help me out.
 Put the pot back on the heat, then add the hose to thaw it out.
+Tasty...?

 # What now?
 The hose is ready to transport oil - hook it up to the oil dispenser and you're [good to go!](fixlift)